eaygoren/test-project/README.md

 # Slot Game Case Study

-This slot game was developed as a case study for the AvatarUX project using modern web technologies.
+This slot game was developed as a test project using modern web technologies.

 ## Table of Contents